-New distance learning classrooms in the Center for Lifelong Education building are being designed to augment the full development of academic and professional on-line courses and programs.
-They will incorporate state-of-the art computing and an environment conducive to exceptional learning in an online format.
+New distance education classrooms in the Center for Lifelong Education building have been designed to augment the full development of academic and professional on-line courses and programs.
+They incorporate state-of-the art computing and an environment conducive to exceptional learning in an online format.

-The distance learning program provides quality academic classes, continuing education for lifelong learning, community outreach, and professional development, anytime, anywhere, in service to IAIA and the global community.
-Our 360 degree approach supports instructors by enabling them to develop and deploy courses in the various degree and certificate programs offered at the Institute of American Indian Arts.
+The Distance Education program provides quality academic classes, continuing education for lifelong learning, community outreach, and professional development, anytime, anywhere, in service to IAIA and the global community.
+Our 360 degree approach supports instructors, by enabling them to develop and deploy courses in the various degree and certificate programs offered at the Institute of American Indian Arts.
+Enhanced academic technology resources, reinforce traditional classroom learning and support increased student retention.
+These same resources are also central to the IAIA sustainability initiatives.
 In doing so, we support students, faculty, staff, and the community.

-We believe distance learning options can serve the educational needs of Native American and other communities far and wide, thus expanding the impact of an IAIA education.
-Through the integration of important technologies and sound pedagogy, we can provide distance learning options that increase personal success and help individuals and communities fulfill their aspirations.
+We believe distance education options can serve the educational needs of Native American and other communities far and wide, thus expanding the impact of an IAIA education.
+Through the integration of important technologies and sound pedagogy, we can provide distance education options that increase personal success and help individuals and communities fulfill their aspirations.

-Instructors who facilitate distance learning will be able to:
+Instructors who facilitate distance education will be able to:

-- Provide the resources necessary to develop instructional materials in totally online and blended (face to face combined with online) formats to deliver quality learning at a distance through the use of a variety of technologies - Provide a quality online learning experience for all learners - Utilize the Distance Learning Program for technical support in their online classes
+- Provide the resources necessary to develop instructional materials in totally online and blended (face to face combined with online) formats to deliver quality learning at a distance through the use of a variety of technologies - Provide a quality online learning experience for all learners - Utilize the Distance Education Program for technical support in their online classes

-Learners who take distance learning classes will be able to:
+Learners who take distance education classes will be able to:

-- Enroll in and complete online courses relevant to their degree plans and/or professional development goals - Contact the Distance Learning Program for technical support in their online classes
+- Enroll in and complete online courses relevant to their degree plans and/or professional development goals - Contact the Distance Education Program for technical support in their online classes